konpatp/gpu_scheduler/README.md

 A Python package for managing GPU allocation and scheduling in multi-GPU environments.
 Provides automatic GPU discovery, health checks, and file-based locking to ensure exclusive access to GPUs.

+This package can be used either as a standalone library or as a git submodule in your project.

 ## Features

 - **Automatic GPU Discovery**: Detects available GPUs using nvidia-smi and PyTorch